 —Side note on Roux: French for “reddish brown,” a roux is a thickener for sauces and soups that combines equal parts flour and butter.
 Creamy soups tend to require a roux to thicken them.
 For my mushroom soup and spinach soup, the roux I use is two tablespoons of flour with two tablespoons of butter thrown in with the garlic and onion (aromatics) step.

 Step 2: Basic Aromatics which include carrots, celery, onions, garlic, leek, shallots, fennel, parsnips, etc. Other aromatics you might want to add are chopped fresh ginger, chiles or lemongrass.
 Peel, chop and saute these guys in the big stock pot with either olive oil or some butter, depending on what type of soup you are making.
 I almost always choose olive oil.
+Saute until softened and translucent.
+This takes just a few minutes.
 AND, here’s a Geni’s bonus tip: I usually throw in my prosciutto, bacon or a ham bone now depending on the soup for a little smokiness.
 This is one area you can get a little creative.
 I used left over whole pepperoni which I chopped into “lardons” (chunks) since I didn’t have any of the others I mentioned.
 Obviously, don’t do this if you are making a vegetarian soup.

 Step 3: Add Spices and Hearty Herbs -Add your bay leaf (I have a preference for Turkish Bay Leaf) or some chili powder, ground coriander, thyme, cumin, or rosemary, etc. Stir it up with your aromatics and cook just a couple of minutes.

 Step 4:Add Starches like potatoes (red potatoes cubed are my frequent starch of choice), tiny pastas, canned beans, noodles, rice or grains.
 Stir it up and keep on truckin’.